prakashroy1211/AI-Powered-Smart-Glasses-for-Visually-Impaired/README.md

 accessibility and independence.
 Through the integration of edge AI and innovative computing, our system endeavors to revolutionize the experience of visually impaired individuals, fostering greater autonomy and inclusion in a visually oriented world.
+## Introduction
+The project titled ”AI Powered Smart Glasses for Visually Impaired” represents a groundbreaking initiative at the intersection of cutting-edge technology and social impact.
+This transformative endeavor is driven by the mission to enhance the daily lives of individuals facing visual impairments by providing them with an innovative assistive device.
+At its technological core is the NVIDIA Jetson Nano, a powerful edge AI chip meticulously chosen to facilitate efficient model deployment.
+This project integrates a suite of hardware components, including a stereo camera, microphone, and earphone strategically combined to create a comprehensive solution.
+The smart glasses operate on a robust software foundation that includes BLIP for real-time object recognition and image captioning, Tesseract OCR for text extraction, BERT for natural language generation, and a sophisticated voice command interface.
+Together, these components empower users with a range of functionalities, from realtime object identification to accurate distance estimation, all delivered through an accessible text-to-speech format.
+The overarching goal is to foster independence, accessibility, and inclusivity for visually impaired individuals, showcasing the potential of technology to address real-world challenges.
+This introduction sets the stage for a detailed exploration of the project’s design, implementation, and its societal impact.